By Dan Wiersma and Ev Thomas

 Genetically enhanced alfalfa varieties bring opportunities for improved weed control and forage quality to alfalfa growers.
 At the same time, new technologies raise the need for good stewardship, since many forage growers require conventional varieties without the presence of genetically enhanced genes.
 Working together, we will grow an even better alfalfa industry.

-Wiersma is the alfalfa business manager with DuPont Pioneer.
-Thomas is retired from the William H. Miner Agricultural Research Institute and president of Oak Point Agronomics Ltd.
+Dan Wiersma is the alfalfa business manager for Pioneer.
+Ev Thomas is retired from the William H. Miner Agricultural Research Institute and president of Oak Point Agronomics Ltd.

 Used by permission from the April 2016 issue of Hoard's Dairyman.